 The Museum proudly welcomes the general public to a book talk and signing event with author Sharon McConnell-Sidorick on Saturday, May 20th, 2017 at 2PM.
 Sharon McConnell-Sidorick will discuss her new book, Silk Stockings and Socialism: Philadelphia's Radical Hosiery Workers from the Jazz Age to the New Deal (University of North Carolina Press, 2017).
-Copies of the book will be available for purchase.
 Light refreshments will be served.

 Dr. McConnell-Sidorick's book explores how working-class youth created a radical labor movement in the 1920s and 1930s, starting in a Philadelphia neighborhood and expanding to New Jersey, the South, and across the U.S.

 Dr. McConnell-Sidorick notes, "In the midst of the 1920s Jazz Age, the young people flooding into the factories making the iconic fashion item of the flappers - full-fashioned silk stockings - were avid participants in Jazz Age culture, but they also embraced a surprising, rights-based labor movement, headed by the socialist-led American Federation of Full-Fashioned Hosiery Workers.
 That community-based movement fused youth culture, labor feminism, and radical politics to build a subculture that forged a dynamic vision for social change, pioneered innovative strike tactics that foreshadowed the sit-down strike, led to the first New Deal housing program, and would have a lasting impact on the American labor movement and New Deal politics.